Dykyi/Dykyi/README.md

 - 👀 I’m interested in mobile development
 - 🌱 I’m currently working as Senior React Native developer and Team Lead
 - 💞️ I’m looking to collaborate with health care projects
-- 📫 How to reach me jared@u-coders.team
+- 📫 How to reach me yd@lunka.tech

 <!---
 Dykyi/Dykyi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.